mark-hobbs/bayesian-inference-tutorial/README.md

 ### Core concepts

-There are a number of notebooks to explain the core concepts required to follow the example problems.
+There are a number of notebooks to explain the core concepts required to understand the example problems.

 1) Bayesian inference
 2) Markov Chain Monte Carlo (MCMC)